volumetricformat/On_boarding/docs/getting_started.md

 # Getting Started

-Welcome to VFA.
+Welcome to VFA!
 To get you started there are a few steps we need you to do to get you colaborating with other VFA Members.

 1. [Login](https://volumetric.groups.io/g/main/subgroups) to groups.io to create an account
 2. Forward your GitHub username associated with your company email address to helpdesk@volumetricformat.org